ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The field `multiuse` has been introduced before when introducing the CTS packet (table 3.6).
 It is a multi-purpose field, which can be used to store `connid` or as a padding space, depending on whether the CONNID_HDR universal flag is toggled in `flags`.
-See section 4.4 for more information about the field `connid.
+See section 4.4 for more information about the field `connid`.

 The workflow of the emulated long-CTS read subprotocol is illustrated in the following diagram: